devosc/docker/README.md

   - WWW_GROUP=app
 ```
 ## Build Environment Variables
-To match the file permissions, locale and time zone between the container and the host, use the variables `USER_ID`, `GROUP_ID`, `LOCALE` and `TIME_ZONE`.
-The variables are automatically detected and stored in the file `.build.env` in the `docker` directory by the `install` script.
+Use the variables `USER_ID`, `GROUP_ID`, `LOCALE` and `TIME_ZONE` to match the file permissions, locale and time zone between the container and the host.
+The variables are automatically detected and stored in the file `.build.env` in the `~/docker` directory by the `install` script.
 These environment variables are sourced prior to building a container and running the project commands.
 ```
 args:
   - USER_ID=${USER_ID}